Contact Information

 Biography

-Hi, my name is Thinh Nguyen and I come from Vietnam.
-I am a second-year graduate student who is working with Professor Kirk Barrow on studying galaxy evolution in cosmological simulation.
+Hi, my name is Thinh Nguyen, and I come from Vietnam.
+I am a fourth-year graduate student, Ph.D. candidate who is working with Professor Kirk Barrow on studying galaxy evolution in cosmological simulations.
 I am interested in galaxy mergers, particularly their role in the hierarchical structure formation of the universe and their effect on star formation, metallicity, and morphology of galaxies.

 Research Description

-• Investigating the Effect of Galaxy Mergers on Star Formation and Morphology through the Viewpoint of Different Simulation Codes in the AGORA Simulation Suite.
-AGORA is an international collaboration working on a well-calibrated set of eight major cosmological simulation codes (ENZO, GADGET-3, AREPO, RAMSES, ART, GIZMO, GEAR, and CHANGA).
+Current Research Project: I am working on investigating the Effect of Galaxy Mergers on Star Formation and Morphology through the Viewpoint of Different Simulation Codes in the AGORA Simulation Suite.
+AGORA is an international collaboration working on a well-calibrated set of ten major cosmological simulation codes (ENZO, GADGET-3, GADGET-4, AREPO-Thermal, AREPO-TNG, RAMSES, ART, GIZMO, GEAR, and CHANGA).
 This dataset allows a robust comparison between our current simulation codes, helping us examine our current feedback models and thus enhancing the predictive power of simulations.
 Because mergers are intricate processes that are highly sensitive to many properties of the progenitor galaxies, they serve as a useful setting to evaluate our present theoretical models.

 Education